htmfilho/klakes/README.md

 ### Predicate

-To add a new predicate, use the following structure:
+Add a new predicate using the following structure:

     {
       "verb": "bound",